 -Do a Google search of pictures of fire alarms (or whatever it is that is making the targeted sound).
 Print, glue, or draw pictures in the social story and review it often so that your child will be prepared.
 Adding your child’s pictures and name to make the story personalized is always a great idea for kids.

 -Encourage your child to list sounds that cause him to be afraid.
 Make a plan for each sound.
 For example, when he hears a siren, he can cover his ears, count to ten and take deep breaths.
 Practicing in advance will help to give him confidence and lessen anxiety.
 Remember it takes many repetitions for kids to learn what to do, and read the story many times and often.

 -Work with your child’s therapist to form strategies.
-Fun CDs like Sound-Eaze and School Eaze are available on Amazon for CDs.
-If you want downloadable CDs, here’s the link to purchase on my website.
+Fun CDs like Sound-Eaze and School Eaze are available for download here’s the link to purchase EXCLUSIVELY on my website.
 The CDs have sounds set to gentle rhythms and vocals to help make sounds more tolerable.
 They are not part of any listening program and are a therapeutic tool.
 The CDs are designed to give kids control of sounds they would not be able to control under most circumstances.
 They will learn to associate common tunes with sounds.

 -Sensory activity diets can also help children to maintain regulation.
 If a sensory activity diet is used, an occupational therapist should be consulted to design a customized plan for each child.
 No two sensory processing difficulties are the same.
 The activities are generally done every two hours during the time your child is awake.
 Interested in learning more about sensory and movement activities?
 Read my earlier post HERE.